Blaiski/agileInsight.github.io/index.md

 # Welcome to AgileInsight Profile Page

-AgileInsight is a vscode extension created as part of my doctoral research.
+AgileInsight is a vscode extension created as part of my doctoral research[^thesis].
 As user, it offers you the following:
+[^thesis]: Add Link to thesis once published.

 ## Artefact Traceability Benefits:
 - Integrates your agile dashboard such as Jira or Trello into your vscode development envrionment